Nitrokey/nitrokey-3-firmware/runners/embedded/README.md

 # Multi-Factor Authentication Device (USB key) Firmware

-This repository the firmware of  Multi-Factor Authentication Device (USB key).
+This repository contains the firmware of  Multi-Factor Authentication Device (USB key).

 Please use the proto2-dev2 branch for current measurements and further development of the Multi-Factor Authentication Device.